counternote/counternote/spec.md

       RANK (pitch class) →
     ——————————————————————————————————————————————————————
-          E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯ +3 wil gil kil yil xil jil cil zil dil fil bil pil +3 wal gal kal yal xal jal cal zal dal fal bal pal +3  wl  gl  kl  yl  xl  jl  cl  zl  dl  fl  bl  pl +2  wi  gi  ki  yi  xi  ji  ci  zi  di  fi  bi  pi +1  we  ge  ke  ye  xe  je  ce  ze  de  fe  be  pe 0  wa  ga  ka  ya  xa  ja  ca  za  da  fa  ba  pa -1  wo  go  ko  yo  xo  jo  co  zo  do  fo  bo  po -2  wu  gu  ku  yu  xu  ju  cu  zu  du  fu  bu  pu -3  wr  gr  kr  yr  xr  jr  cr  zr  dr  fr  br  pr -3 war gar kar yar xar jar car zar dar far bar par -3 wor gor kor yor xor jor cor zor dor for bor por ——————————————————————————————————————————————————————
+          E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯ +5 mil bil fil zil sil lil til nil dil cil ril kil +4 mal bal fal zal sal lal tal nal dal cal ral kal +3  ml  bl  fl  zl  sl  ll  tl  nl  dl  cl  rl  kl +2  mi  bi  fi  zi  si  li  ti  ni  di  ci  ri  ki +1  me  be  fe  ze  se  le  te  ne  de  ce  re  ke 0  ma  ba  fa  za  sa  la  ta  na  da  ca  ra  ka -1  mo  bo  fo  zo  so  lo  to  no  do  co  ro  ko -2  mu  bu  fu  zu  su  lu  tu  nu  du  cu  ru  ku -3  mr  br  fr  zr  sr  lr  tr  nr  dr  cr  rr  kr -4 mar bar far zar sar lar tar nar dar car rar kar -5 mor bor for zor sor lor tor nor dor cor ror kor ——————————————————————————————————————————————————————
       ↑ FILE (octave)
     ——————————————————————————————————————————————————————

-In this order, it naturally falls into the key `ja` with the [break][break] between `wa` and `pe`.
+In this order, it naturally falls into the key `la` with the [break][break] between `ka` and `me`.

 ### Tone Start

 The [start][start] of a [tone][tone] will always be a consonant represented by a single [glyph][glyph].
 Each is identified with a single [rank][rank].
 The traditional “naturals” are voiced consonants and the “accidentals” voiceless.
-The points of articulation move from the back of the mouth up through to the lips (labiovelar —> velar —> palatal —> postalveolar —> alveolar —> labiodental —> bilabial).
+The points of articulation move from the lips to the back of the mouth (bilabial —> labiodental —> alveolar —> palatal —> velar).

     ——————————————————————————————
       START  VALUE  IPA  ENGLISH
     ——————————————————————————————
-        p-   D♯/E♭   p     'p'
+        k-   D♯/E♭   k     'k'
-        b-     D     b     'b'
+        r-     D     r     'r'
-        f-   C♯/D♭   f     'f'
+        c-   C♯/D♭   tʃ   'ch'
         d-     C     d     'd'
-        z-     B     z     'z'
+        n-     B     n     'n'
-        c-   A♯/B♭   tʃ   'ch'
+        t-   A♯/B♭   t     't'
-        j-     A     dʒ    'j'
+        l-     A     l     'l'
-        x-   G♯/A♭   ʃ    'sh'
+        s-   G♯/A♭   s     's'
-        y-     G     j     'y'
+        z-     G     z     'z'
-        k-   F♯/G♭   k     'k'
+        f-   F♯/G♭   f     'f'
-        g-     F     g     'g'
+        b-     F     b     'b'
-        w-     E     w     'w'
+        m-     E     m     'm'
     ——————————————————————————————

 ### Tone Rhyme

 The [rhyme][rhyme] of a [tone][tone] is all but the [start][start], also known as the rhyming part (linguistic coda).
 It represents the [file][file] of the [tone][tone].
-The exact [pitch][pitch] a [file][file] lines up with is flexible, but by default, `ja` is A220 in all [keys][key]. `-a` can also refer to all [files][file] of a [rank][rank].
+The exact [pitch][pitch] a [file][file] lines up with is flexible, but by default, `la` is A220 in all [keys][key]. `-a` can also refer to all [files][file] of a [rank][rank].

     —————————————————————————————
       RHYME  FILE  IPA  ENGLISH